 Expensive items

-Items such as expensive jewelry, artwork, collector's items, and specialized electronics will not be protected under a standard policy.
+Items such as expensive jewellery, artwork, collector's items, and specialized electronics will not be protected under a standard policy.
 Again, additional coverage will be needed if you want to protect any valuables you own.

 Intentional damage